daptablade/docs/mynewbook/Tutorials/Simple component analysis.md

 In our first example we explore the creation and analysis of a simple analytical function component.

+All you need to get started is a text editor and your web browser.
-You don't need to install or download anything to get started!
-We use python for all our examples, so a basic understanding of python syntax will be beneficial.
+No need to download or install anything!
+However, as we will use python for all our examples, a basic understanding of the python syntax will be beneficial, as well as a code editor that supports python (e.g. VS Code, PyCharm or other).

 ## Component description
 The paraboloid component solves the function